rotators/Fo1in2/Tools/ModdersPack/scripting/sfall function notes.md

 -----
 #### `void inc_npc_level(int pid/string name)`
 - Takes a party member PID or an NPC name (deprecated, for compatibility with sfall 4.1.5/3.8.15 or earlier) as an argument.
 The NPC must be in your party.
-- This function ignores player level requirements and the minimum 3 player level delay between NPC level gains.
+- This function ignores the player's minimum level and the required number of level-ups between NPC level gains.
 It also ignores the random element, regardless of sfall's **NPCAutoLevel** or **PartyMemberNonRandomLevelUp** setting.

 -----
 #### `int get_npc_level(int pid/string name)`